akgvn/CanBee-FSW-2022/README.md

 # CanBee-FSW-2022
 The source code of Çankaya University CanBee Team's 2022 Flight Software.
+A _very_ cleaned-up version.

 I've wrote the main developer of this in 2020 and 2021.
 2022 competition mostly used the same code with some adjustments made by [Burak Geçer](https://github.com/burakgecer) and Berkay Apalı.